casdoor/casdoor-website/docs/integration/lua/apisix.md

 ### How to enable it

-You need to specify this plugin when creating the route and provide all the required fields.
-Here is an example.
+Specify this plugin when creating the route and fill the required fields.
+Example:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '